nixpig/anocir/README.md

 >
 > This is an experimental project.
 It requires `sudo` and will make changes to your system.
 Take appropriate precautions.

 I'm developing `brownie` on the following environment.
 Even with the same set up, YMMV.
-Maybe I'll create a Vagrant box in future.

 **Development**
 - `go version go1.23.0 linux/amd64`